Codecademy/docs/documentation/style-guide.md

 # Docs Style Guide

-Welcome to Codecademy Docs.
-This document is a general guide about what standards entries should follow.
+Welcome to Codecademy Docs!
+This document is a general guide about entry standards.
 Following this guide will reduce the number of potential edits that will need to be made to your PR.

 ## Types of Entries